RiaRosenauer/SatChallenge/README.md

 In lines 148-159 and 221-226, adjust the animation and sattelite parameters to your needs.
 Also outcomment and/or uncomment the functions that are highlighted as different modi according to your wishes.
 The output is a mp4 file, looking similar too:
 ![2D_Animation](images/2DAnimation.png)

+2. 3D
+- Open a Sample Scene in the Scenes Folder and Play to test out the simulation.